developerAshish08/To-Do-Application/README.md

-# Getting Started wwith TO-DO- Application
+# Getting Started with TO-DO- Application

 This project mainly focus on the concept of react.js, redux toolkit, tailwind-css.